spatie/laravel-tinker-tools/README.md

 ## Usage

-Open up a tinker session with:
+Open up a Tinker session with:

 ```bash
 php artisan tinker
 ```

-Inside that tinker session you can now use short class names:
+Inside that Tinker session you can now use short class names:

 ```php
 NewsItem::first();